 - Speech and Language Therapy

 - Children's Services

 - Family Recovery Project

 - School Nurse

+- LIST team professionals

 - Occupational Therapy

 - Physiotherapy

 - CYPS (Children and Young peoples Services)

-- Local authority support team services (e.g. ASD teachers, Language and Communication Support teachers, Educational Phycologists)

-How are the staff in school supported to work with children with SEND and what training do they have?
+How are the teachers in school helped to work with children with a SEND and what training do they have?

 The SENDco's job is to support the class teachers in planning for children with SEND The school responds to and seeks out training for all staff to improve teaching and the learning opportunities for children with SEND.
 This includes whole school and individual training on many areas of SEND.
-In school, we have a highly skilled and well qualified body of teaching assistants.
-We are a fully inclusive school and always seek to identify areas that we can improve still further.
+We aim to be a fully inclusive school and look to identify areas we can improve so that we are able to meet the needs of all our children.